shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 argocd app logs gitops-app
 ```

-We can check app's revision
+We can check the app's revision

 ```bash
 argocd app history gitops-app